10% vs 15% vs 20% Off: Finding Your Optimal Percentage Discount Rate

 The merchants who win aren't those who discount the most.
 They're those who discount the smartest.

 Stop asking "10% or 20%?"
 Start asking "What does THIS customer need to convert?"
+And if you're not sure, test it.

 That's how you protect your margins while still capturing every possible sale.